Open New York is an all-volunteer group advocating for abundant homes and lower rent.

 In contrast, we want New York to be affordable and accessible to everyone.
 As such, we advocate for an end to exclusionary zoning, and for other policies that encourage homebuilding in wealthy, white neighborhoods: upzoning for greater densities, raising height-limits and reducing setbacks, and streamlining the approval process for social housing.

-Open New York is a registered nonprofit.
 The board is responsible for the organization’s financial health and achievement of its mission.
 Board elections occur once a year.